 - THR 250: Makeup for the Screen & Stage

-- MUS 050-058: Performance Class
+- SMT 050-058: Performance Class

-- MUS 369: Entrepreneurship in the Arts
+- SMT 369: Entrepreneurship in the Arts

 This does not replace official academic requirements in the university catalog.
 Enrolled students will work with their faculty advisor to ensure they meet all the requirements of their major.